ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/host_memory.rst

 using pinned memory instead of pageable memory on host can lead to a ~3x improvement in bandwidth.

-Disadvantage of pinned memory that it reduces the available RAM for other operations, such as paging, which can negatively impact the overall performance of the host.
+The disadvantage of pinned memory is, that it reduces the available RAM for other processes, which can negatively impact the overall performance of the host.

 The example code how to use pinned memory in HIP showed at the following example.